AP Sources: NFL DQs Broncos QBs for Not Wearing Masks

-The Denver Broncos won't have any of their four quarterbacks available Sunday when they face the New Orleans Saints because of coronavirus concerns, multiple people familiar with the NFL's investigation told The Associated Press.
+The Denver Broncos won't have any of their four quarterbacks available Sunday when they face the New Orleans Saints because of coronavirus concerns.

-The people spoke to The AP on condition of anonymity because the NFL and the Broncos hadn’t made any announcements after Lock, Rypien and Bortles were ordered off the practice field Saturday and into isolation.
+In a statement released Saturday night, the Broncos confirmed reports that Lock, Rypien and Bortles were ordered off the practice field Saturday and into isolation after being identified as high-risk COVID-19 close contacts.

+The Broncos said the three QBs aren't experiencing any symptoms and have consistently tested negative for the virus.

 The Broncos were scrambling to prepare practice squad rookie receiver Kendall Hinton and No. 3 running back Royce Freeman to share snaps at quarterback Sunday when Denver (4-6) hosts the Saints (8-2).